-Refer to the accounting policy in note 1(f)(i) and notes 10 and 12 to the consolidated financial statements The Key Audit Matter How the matter was addressed in our audit The group held a portfolio of IP in Hong Kong and the United Kingdom with a fair value of HK\$2,644 million as at 30th June, 2018, representing 29% of the group's total assets as at that date.
-In addition, the group owns interests in IP and IPUD in Hong Kong via joint ventures, which are equity accounted for in the consolidated financial statements.
-The group's share of the joint ventures' net assets totalled HK\$3,898 million as at 30th June, 2018, representing 43% of the group's total assets as at that date.
-The IP and IPUD owned by these joint ventures constituted a significant component of the underlying assets of the joint ventures.
+Refer to the accounting policy in note $1(g)(i)$ and notes 10, 12 c and 16 to the consolidated financial statements The Key Audit Matter How the matter was addressed in our audit The group held a portfolio of IP in Hong Kong and the United Kingdom with a fair value of HK\$2,787 million as at 30th June, 2019, representing 26% of the group's total assets as at that date.
+In addition, the group owns interests in IP in Hong Kong via joint ventures, which are equity accounted for in the consolidated financial statements, including interest in one of the joint ventures which was classified as held for sale as at 30th June, 2019.
+The group's share of the joint ventures' net assets including interest in the joint venture that has been classified as held for sale totalled HK\$5,072 million as at 30th June, 2019, representing 48% of the group's total assets as at that date.
+The IP owned by these joint ventures constituted a significant component of the underlying assets of the joint ventures.
 The group's IP and those owned by the group's joint ventures comprise office premises, retail shops, residential premises and car parking bays.
-The fair values of IP and IPUD as at 30th June, 2018 were assessed by the directors based on independent valuations prepared by qualified external property valuers in accordance with recognised industry standards.
-Assessing the fair values of IP and IPUD requires management and the external property valuers to make a number of judgemental assumptions, particularly relating to the valuation methodology adopted, capitalisation rates, market rents and estimated construction costs to complete each property development project.
-The net changes in fair value of the group's IP recorded in the consolidated income statement represented 19% of the group's profit before taxation for the year ended 30th June, 2018, while the net changes in fair value of the joint ventures' IP and IPUD as a key audit matter because of its significance to the consolidated financial statements and because the valuation of IP and IPUD is inherently subjective and requires significant judgement and estimation, which increases the risk of error.
-Our audit procedures to assess the valuation of IP and IPUI included the following: obtaining and inspecting the valuation reports prepared by the external property valuers on which the directors assessment of the fair values of IP and IPUD wa based; assessing the external property valuers' qualifications experience and expertise in the properties being valued and considering their objectivity and independence; with the assistance of our internal property valuation specialists, discussing with the external property valuers without the presence of management, their valuation methodology and challenging the key estimates and comparable market transactions with the available market data and by utilising the industry knowledg and experience of our internal property valuation specialists; comparing tenancy information, including committee rents and occupancy rates, provided by the group and the joint ventures to the external property valuers wit underlying contracts and related documentation, on a sample basis; and for IPUD, comparing the estimated construction cost to complete each property development project with the joint ventures' updated budgets and challenging the budgeted costs by comparing them with available market data and signed construction contracts.
+The fair values of IP were assessed by the directors based on independent valuations prepared by qualified external property valuers in accordance with recognised industry standards.
+Assessing the fair values of IP requires management and the external property valuers to make a number of judgemental assumptions, particularly relating to the valuation methodology adopted, capitalisation rates and market rents.
+The net changes in fair value of the group's IP recorded in the consolidated income statement represented 12% of the group's profit before taxation for the year ended 30th June, 2019, while the net changes in fair value of the group's IP are included in the share of results of joint ventures.
+Our audit procedures to assess the valuation of IP include the following: obtaining and inspecting the valuation reports prepare by the external property valuers on which the directors assessment of the fair values of IP was based; assessing the external property valuers' qualifications experience and expertise in the properties being value and considering their objectivity and independence; with the assistance of our internal property valuatio specialist, discussing with the external property valuers without the presence of management, their valuation methodology and challenging the key estimates an assumptions adopted in the valuations by comparin capitalisation rates, prevailing market rents an comparable market transactions with the availabl market data and by utilising the industry knowledg and experience of our internal property valuatio specialist; and comparing tenancy information, including committe rents and occupancy rates, provided by the group an the joint ventures to the external property valuers wit underlying contracts and related documentation, on sample basis.